Review: Circuit des Yeux – Reaching for Indigo

 These somber stories are often backed by antiquated synthesizer sounds and folk textures taken from the 60s and 70s.
 There’s clear signposting to specific artists like Berlin-era Bowie (“Falling Blonde”) or Terry Riley (the opening of “Paper Bag”), but Fohr treats these influences as more of a blueprint to build off of than something to copy.
 A prime example of this is “A Story of This World Part II,” a clear homage to Can.
 The dissonant rock groove lurches along, always at the point of nearly falling apart, and Fohr gives a sinister Damo Suzuki-inspired performance towards the end.
 However, it’s slight changes like the added electronic textures, the cosmic opera vocals in the middle and the larger instrumental forces that show how much care Fohr takes in bringing her heroes’ music to new places.

 Reaching for Indigo doesn’t give itself away quickly.
 The multi-faceted songs and densely layered sections of orchestral rock writing build a wall of defense around the tracks, saying nothing of the poetic lyrics.
 With each listen, the music slowly unravels and reveals how perfectly these colorful tracks built off of Fohr’s dark core ideas.
-Part of this is due to her backing band (an all-star list of Chicago musicians), but it’s mostly her commanding presence and steady artistic vision that make this album so wonderful. –Connor Lockie
+Part of this is due to her backing band (an all-star list of Chicago musicians), but it’s mostly her commanding presence and steady artistic vision that make this album so wonderful. –Audrey Lockie